shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 In the same way, when the user will click on the **Add** button of addLiquidity form we'll fire this method which will call the `invest_liquidity` entry point.

-Another cool thing to note here is that we're also calculating the amount of Cat tokens that needs to be approve while based on the amount of xtz sent and the current exchange ratio.
+Another cool thing to note here is that we're also calculating the amount of Cat tokens that needs to be approved based on the amount of XTZ sent and the current exchange ratio.

 ```jsx
 async function addLiquidity() {